OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/tentacle/index.md

 Linux Tentacle is intended to provide feature parity with Windows Tentacle.
 The currently known limitations of Linux Tentacle are:

 - PowerShell, C# and F# script types are not supported.
 The alternatives are Bash and Python scripts.
-- Automatic Tentacle upgrade from the Octopus Server is not currently supported for Linux Tentacle.

 ## Downloads